This article is sponsored by Yonder

 We wanted to take a look and see how it might fit in with your credit card points strategy.

-If you apply for a Yonder card, you will get your first three months of membership for free and will immediately be credited with £50 to spend with one of four Yonder dining partners around London, with no spend limit to hit first.
+If you apply for a Yonder card, you will get your first month of membership for free and will immediately be credited with £50 to spend with one of four Yonder dining partners around London, with no spend limit to hit first.
 If you like dining out then it’s basically free money, so you may want to give the card a try.

 You can find out more on the Yonder website here.

 The interest rate on the card is 64.0% APR variable which includes the fee, based on a notional £1200 credit limit.

 The Yonder card itself is a metal card, vertically set using a dark navy or ‘slate’ colour base.